N700S Series Shinkansen: History

 In June 2016, JR Central announced plans to build a new prototype "N700S" 16-car trainset (with "S" standing for "Supreme") for evaluating new technology and features on the Tokaido and Sanyo Shinkansen lines from March 2018.

-Developed from the earlier N700 series design, the new train will incorporate a number of new features.
-Refinements to the ATC and braking systems will enable shorter braking distances in emergencies such as earthquakes.
-Optimized underfloor equipment layout will allow the same standard design to be used to easily produce 12, 8 and 6-car trainsets in addition to the Tokaido Shinkansen 16-car trainsets.
-The optimization is intended to make the train more flexible for possible export.
-The optimization further allows Toshiba SCiB LTO batteries to be installed so that the train can operate at low speed in the event of a disruption to overhead power.
-Green cars will use active suspension to further improve ride quality, and ordinary-class cars will have AC power outlets for each seat.
+Developed from the earlier N700 Series design, the N700S trains incorporate a number of new features.
+Refinements to the ATC and braking systems enable shorter braking distances in emergencies such as earthquakes.
+The traction system uses silicon carbide components, and uses 7% less power than the N700A series.
+Toshiba SCiB LTO batteries are installed so that the train can operate at low speed in the event of a disruption to overhead power, as well as keep toilets in operation.

+Optimized underfloor equipment layout allows the same standard design to be used to easily produce 12, 8 and 6-car trainsets in addition to the Tokaido Shinkansen 16-car trainsets.
+This optimization was intended to make the train more flexible for possible export.

+Green cars use active suspension to further improve ride quality, and ordinary-class cars have AC power outlets for each seat.
+Other features include larger luggage storage, closed-circuit television and "softer, more relaxing" interior lighting.
+In 2021, the train was awarded the Laurel Prize by the Japan Railfan Club.

+Future plans

+In an announcement by JR Central, JR West, and JR Kyushu made on 17 October 2023, the companies stated that all onboard smoking rooms on the Tokaido, San'yo, and Kyushu Shinkansen lines would be abolished by Q2 2024.